sgl-project/sgl-learning-materials/README.md

 # Materials for learning SGLang

 Please join our Slack Channel https://slack.sglang.ai.
-For enterprises interested in adopting or deploying SGLang at scale, including technical consulting, sponsorship opportunities, or partnership inquiries, please contact us at contact@sglang.ai.
+For enterprises interested in adopting or deploying SGLang at scale, including technical consulting, sponsorship opportunities, or partnership inquiries, please contact us at sglang@lmsys.org.

 ## Announcement